koenvervloesem/snipskit/docs/source/usage.rst

 Reading the assistant's configuration outside an app
 ****************************************************

-When you create a :class:`.SnipsApp` object, it reads the location of the assistant from 'snips.toml' and creates an :class:`.AssistantConfig` object with the correct path, which gives you access to the assistant's configuration.
+When you create a :class:`.HermesSnipsApp` or :class:`.MQTTSnipsApp` object, it reads the location of the assistant from 'snips.toml' and creates an :class:`.AssistantConfig` object with the correct path, which gives you access to the assistant's configuration.
 See the previous section for an example.

-You can also create an :class:`.AssistantConfig` object outside a :class:`.SnipsApp` object, reading its configuration from a specified file:
+You can also create an :class:`.AssistantConfig` object outside an app object, reading its configuration from a specified file:

 .. code-block:: python